Adelaide of Poland: Life

-Adelaide was the foundress of the Convent of St. James in Sandomierz, where in 1226 thanks to Iwo Odrowąż, Bishop of Kraków, the Dominicans settled.
+Adelaide was the founder of the Convent of St. James in Sandomierz, where in 1226 thanks to Iwo Odrowąż, Bishop of Kraków, the Dominicans settled.
 She probably was also a nun in the Sanctuary of St. Jadwiga in Trzebnica during the rule of the first Abbess Petrissa.

 She died on 8 December 1211, and was buried at the Convent of St. James.

-Her Gothic tombstone was founded at the end of the 14th or early 15th century.
-It included a carved convex form of a woman wearing a long dress and coat, with her head resting on a pillow and her hands clasped in prayer.
-Around the figure is a contains Latin inscription:
+Her Gothic tombstone was added in the late 14th or early 15th century.
+It includes a carved convex form of a woman wearing a long dress and coat, with her head resting on a pillow and her hands clasped in prayer.
+Around the figure is a Latin inscription: